Cracko298/UE4-AES-Key-Extracting-Guide/README.md

 - Maybe consider giving me a [Follow](https://github.com/cracko298), possibly a [Golden-Star](https://github.com/Cracko298/UE4-AES-Key-Extracting-Guide/stargazers) or even a [Fork](https://github.com/Cracko298/UE4-AES-Key-Extracting-Guide/fork).
 Anything helps out!
 - And, Thanks too everyone who supports me, it really helps. - [Cracko298 (Phinehas Beresford)](https://github.com/Cracko298)
 - Hey!
 I made a new thing for UE4 games.
 This time, it isn't a guide.
 [UE4-FOV-Editor](https://github.com/Cracko298/UE4-FOV-Editor). ***Note: This ain't revolutionary.***

+### Extra Notes:
+- I accept donations if you want to help me out (No need too, this guide will ALWAYS be avaliable for free).
+This is via [PayPal](https://www.paypal.me/cracko298) if you want to donate.
+- All software mention lead to the original repo's please consider supporting those developers.

 # Software:
 - [Glidor](https://github.com/gildor2) for The UE4 viewing and extracting tool UEViewer.